alvarohv02/ETSIINFINDER/README.md

 # ETSIINFINDER

-## ETSIINFINDER is a bot made for DA-ETSIINF's valentines event
+## ETSIINFINDER is a discord bot made for DA-ETSIINF's valentines event

 When someone joins a server, it saves the roles assigned in the pre-union form and asks for an official upm mail and hobbies.